nwjnilsson/nanocut-control/README.md

 - Add support for click-and-drag movement of the control view (press and hold right click)

 ## Important notes on using this software
+- If you intend to use imperial units for your machine, go into `include/config.h` and uncomment the `#define USE_INCH_DEFAULTS`.
 - Negative machine extents is not supported.
 Positioning in the negative quadrant is apparently common traditionally for CNC machines, and GRBL reports positions like this by default.
 I have instead decided to wire the motors and set the axis